gregv12/servicestarter-example/README.md

 # servicestarter-example

-An example demonstrating the use of [service-starter](https://github.com/gregv12/fluxtion-service-starter).
+An example demonstrating the use of [service-starter](https://github.com/gregv12/fluxtion-service-starter) to control the lifecycle of set of dependent services.

 ## Running the example